Strongly disordered Anderson insulator chains with generic two-body interaction: Discussion

 We found that the results for finite systems at strong disorder $W$ and weak two-body interaction $V$ qualitatively reproduce the known results for random-field XXZ chains.
 However, the regime with exceedingly different model parameters is most demanding for numerical calculations.
 For this reason, our results neither confirm nor contradict the presence of localization for large $W$ and $V/W \ll 1$.
 In the opposite case where $V$ and $W$ are of the same order of magnitude, which was the main focus of this paper, our numerical results indicate that macroscopic systems are ergodic.
 The latter observation follows from our studies of the average level spacing ratios as well as the fluctuations of the diagonal matrix elements of local observables.

-\acknowledgements We acknowledge the support by the National Science Centre, Poland via project 2020/37/B/ST3/00020 (B.K and M.M.), the support by the Slovenian Research Agency (ARRS), Research Core Funding Grants P1-0044 (L.V. and J.B.) and N1-0273 (L.V.).
-The numerical calculation were partly carried out at the facilities of the Wroclaw Centre for Networking and Supercomputing.
+\acknowledgements We acknowledge support from the National Science Centre, Poland via Project No. 2020/37/B/ST3/00020 (B.K and M.M.)and the support from the Slovenian Research Agency (ARRS), Research Core Funding Grants No. P1-0044 (L.V. and J.B.) and No. N1-0273 (L.V.).
+The numerical calculation were partly carried out at the facilities of the Wrocław Centre for Networking and Supercomputing.